SirLynix/obs-kinect/README.md

 (image from https://daqri.com/blog/depth-cameras-for-mobile-ar/)

-I hope to be able to improve this (using the body index masking).
+I hope to improve this with post-processing filters.

 ## It flickers so much